mouryag/mouryag/README.md

 ## About

-* 💻 Data Scientist at xAI.
+* 💻 ML Engineer at xAI.

 * FLask and Django developer